richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 At a high level, the client verifies the application service's identity by performing the following actions:

-1. The client constructs a list of acceptable reference identifiers based on the source domain and, if applicable, the type of service to which the client is connecting.
+1. The client constructs a list of reference identifiers it would find acceptable based on the source domain and, if applicable, the type of service to which the client is connecting.